 How do you describe food that is Fresh from the Farm?
 A few thoughts that come to my mind are FABULOUS, INSPIRING, NUTRITIONALLY DENSE, APPEALING, DELICIOUS, HEALTHY, EASY to PREPARE, ECONOMICAL, COMFORTING, and FULFILLING.
-Whether I am speaking to groups through Sterling Health and Wellness or working with our patients and clients at MTM Services and Compounding, I refer to the healing and healthy effects of eating and preparing great quality foods farm to table.
+Whether I am speaking to groups through Sterling Health and Wellness or working with our patients and clients at MTM Services, I refer to the healing and healthy effects of eating and preparing great quality foods farm to table.
 Most of the people we work with agree that the fresher the food, the better it tastes and the better they feel after eating it.
 Many people also say that they feel frustrated with the conflicting information that they hear regarding which foods are healthy, what foods need to be organic, how to afford organic or local foods and where to find locally grown foods.
 We will address these questions over the next few weeks and provide suggestions for easy, delicious ways to prepare your farm fresh food.

 We frequently hear that knowing one’s farmer and having a connection to that farm helps to know one’s food.
 Ultimately, growing our own food is considered optimal by many.
 Not all of us have the space, time, knowledge , or frankly, ability to succeed at that endeavor.
 Thankfully, we have many farmers in our community who can help those of us who want it fresh, but are gardening challenged.
 I am extremely happy to provide you the recently released ASAN (Alabama Sustainable Agriculture Network) FOOD &FARM GUIDE for the Huntsville area.
 This guide highlights most of the farms and growers of Alabama and restaurants that use local produce.
 It provides information on Farmers Markets and a listing of informative links.
 As stated in the ASAN guide: